 L-180 Human Factors in the Wildland Fire Service

 This course is designed for new firefighters.
 Presentation of the course involves a few short lecture segments, but the primary content is delivered by video and supported with small group exercises.
 Topics include: situation awareness, basic communication responsibilities, attitude and stress barriers, decision-making process, and teamwork principles.
-Typically offered with S-130 and S-190 but can be offered as a four hour stand-alone course.
+Typically offered with S-130 and S-190 but can be offered as a six-hour stand-alone course.